 How Does an Employee Handbook Benefit Employees?

-An employee handbook should clearly outline what the employer expects from the employee and what the employee can expect from the company.
-It is often distributed to employees on or before their first day or work, so they know how to prepare and can learn more about your organization.
-It can also be a helpful resource after onboarding as employees can refer back to policies when they have questions or review their benefits information.
+Your organization’s handbook should clearly outline what the employer expects from the employee and what the employee can expect from the company.
+It’s often distributed to people on or before their first day of work, so they learn more about your organization and prepare for employment.

 How Does an Employee Handbook Benefit Employers?